-AMERICANS WITH DISABILITIES ACT (ADA)
+1. AMERICANS WITH DISABILITIES ACT (ADA)

-The Americans with Disabilities Act (ADA) was enacted to extend to otherwise qualified individuals full access to all aspects of public accommodation, including education.
+The Americans with Disabilities Act (ADA) was enacted to extend to otherwise qualified individuals' full access to all aspects of public accommodation, including education.
 The ADA became effective in July 1992 and prohibits discrimination on the basis of disability.
-The University does not illegally discriminate on any basis and, in fact, welcomes students with disabilities.
-The college's facilities have been designed with many special accommodations for people with disabilities and the University inventories many special devices for students which are useful in helping accommodate a variety of physical disabilities.
+University of Advancing Technology (UAT) does not illegally discriminate on any basis and, in fact, welcomes students with disabilities.
+The University's facilities have been designed with many special accommodations for people with disabilities and the University inventories many special devices for students which are useful in helping accommodate a variety of physical disabilities.

-The ADA is a positive piece of legislation and the college readily complies with all of its provisions.
-As an employer of more than 25 persons and as a public service provider, the ADA affects the college in two areas: employment of Americans with disabilities and the servicing (education/enrollment) of these persons.
+The ADA is a positive piece of legislation, and the University readily complies with its provisions.
+The University's ADA policies cover two distinct areas: employment of Americans with disabilities and the servicing (education/enrollment) of these persons.